Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Related Work

 \subsection{Secret Leakage in Code Repositories}

-Some efforts have been made to quantify secret leakage in the wild in recent years.
-Besides those measurement studies, we shed light on the general process of secret detection and methods to improve its accuracy.
+In recent years, researchers made efforts to measure secret leakage in source code repositories.
+In addition, we discuss secret detection and methods to improve its accuracy.

-\boldparagraph{Measurement Studies} In 2015, Sinha et al.\ discussed different approaches on how to detect, prevent, and fix leaks of \gls{api} keys in source code repositories~\cite{sinha2015detecting}.
+\boldparagraph{Measurement Studies} Sinha et al.\ discussed different approaches on how to detect, prevent, and fix code secret leakage in source code repositories~\cite{sinha2015detecting}.
 In 2019, Meli et al.\ presented a large-scale measurement study on secret leakage in public GitHub repositories, finding more than 100,000~repositories with leaked secrets.
 They demonstrated and evaluated approaches to detect secrets on GitHub.
-In addition, potential root causes were examined, including the developer experience and practice of storing secret information in repositories~\cite{meli2019bad}.
+The authors examined potential root causes, including the developer experience and practice of storing secret information in repositories~\cite{meli2019bad}.

-\boldparagraph{Secret Leakage Detection} Secret scanners produce a high rate of false-positive results, as Sinha et al.\ demonstrated to be a significant problem in an evaluation of different detection methods.
-This is a major problem because developers have to review them manually -- several papers utilized different approaches to improve this situation~\cite{sinha2015detecting}.
-Meli et al.\ used past secret detection strategies; while they avoided high false-positive results using a multiphase process that combines multiple methods to detect potential secrets and secret evaluation~\cite{meli2019bad}.
+\boldparagraph{Secret Leakage Detection} Secret scanners produce a high rate of false-positive results, which is a major problem because developers have to review them manually.
+Meli et al.\ used past secret detection strategies; while they avoided high false-positive results.
+They combined multiple methods to detect potential secrets and secret evaluation~\cite{meli2019bad}.
 However, automatic detection of secret leaks can be challenging.
 In 2020, Saha et al.\ applied machine learning to reduce the false-positive rate of secret scanners~\cite{saha2020reducing}.
-Furthermore, in this direction, Lounici et al.\ developed and evaluated machine learning classifiers to reduce false-positives~\cite{lounici2021detection}.
+Similarly, Lounici et al.\ developed and evaluated machine learning classifiers to reduce false-positives~\cite{lounici2021detection}.
 Recently, Kall and Trabelsi proposed and evaluated an approach to improve the detection of leaked credentials in source code repositories~\cite{kall2021federated}.
-In contrast, we conduct a two developer studies to investigate their experiences on the prevention and remediation of code secret leakage.
+In 2022, Feng et al.\ developed an automated approach to effectively detect password leakage from public repositories~\cite{10.1145/3510003.3510150}.
+In 2022, Rahman et al.\ investigated human factors on code secret leakage detection tool warnings~\cite{rahman2022secret}.
+In 2022, Basak et al.\ conducted a gray literature review to identify developer and organizational practices~\cite{9973029}.